filiptoma/jwt-auth-app/README.md

 However, instead of just coding up a simple auth server and API, I wanted to make a full stack app, to integrate auth on frontend too.
 I went with [Nuxt.js](https://nuxtjs.org/), so that I could easily render the content on the server.

-The app is fully open-source, so feel free to build it yourself and play around with it, or include it's code in your project. 😊
+The app is fully open-source, so feel free to play around with it, or include it's code in your project. 😊
 ## How to build the app

 First clone this repo and install dependencies: